omarbadr1/TFL-Data-Pipeline/README.md

-Transport for London (TFL) Data Pipeline
+# Transport for London (TFL) Data Pipeline

 This is my final project submission for the Data Engineering Zoomcamp 2025.

-Problem Overview
+## Problem Overview
-Millions of individuals use buses and tubes to compute across London every.
-In this project, I built a data pipeline to process Bus and Tube Usage data from **2019 to 2022** to answer key analytical questions:
+Millions of people rely on buses and the Tube for their daily commutes across London.
+This project focuses on building a data pipeline to process Bus and Tube Usage data from 2019 to 2022, providing insights into commuting patterns by answering key analytical questions:

-- On which days of the week are most rides taken?
+- Which days of the week have the highest ridership?
-- Do computers use buses or tubes more?
+- Do commuters prefer buses or the Tube?
-- How frequently are buses and tubes used in weekends?
+- How frequently are buses and the Tube used on weekends?

-Data Set
+## Data Set
 The dataset used in this project comes from TFL's online journeys data set (https://crowding.data.tfl.gov.uk/) and includes the following fields:

 - Travel Date